 FEI estimates that the most probable duration of total gas delivery outage in the LML is at least three days.
 FEI arrived at this estimate by evaluating the October 2018 Enbridge outage duration and response, weather, terrain variability factors, and time required for FEI operational teams to manage a controlled curtailment.
 The amount of load on the system and the time of year of the disruption are also key considerations when determining the minimum size of the tank, as these will impact how much gas is needed, and how much flexibility FEI has to refill the tank.
 FEI developed its recommendations for the storage size and vaporization requirements through consideration of the estimated design peak for 2019/2020.

-In addition, this solution would

-also serve approximately 100% of the customers under the 2019/2020 normal winter load scenario.
+600 MMcfd would serve This analysis indicates that approximately 800 MMcf/day of vaporization would be able to support about of the system load during a no-flow scenario to the LML at the design peak of 2019/2020.
+In addition, this solution would also serve approximately 100% of the customers under the 2019/2020 normal winter load scenario.